Volvo Amazon Tyres

 - For these tyres we recommend the Michelin 15E inner tube.

-- Inner tubes are not essential for most radial tyres, but they can still be the better option when compared to going tubeless.
+- Inner tubes are not essential for most radial tyres, but they can still be an option, depending on your wheels.
 For more information, see our inner tube guide.

 History of the Volvo Amazon